Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in spin model

-includes ferromagnetic coupling ($J>0$) between the $i-$th and $j-$th spins which are NN's.
+where $\vec{s}_i$ is the spin at the site $i$, ${\left<ij\right>}$ denotes nearest neighbour (NN) spin pairs.
+The coupling $J$ is ferromagnetic, i.e $J>0$.
 The $O(2)-$symmetry corresponds to global rotations of the spins which preserve the Hamiltonian.
-For simplicity, external field breaking the $O(2)$ symmetry explicitly is not considered in the present study.
-The expression for the partition function is given by,
+The partition function is given by,

 $\beta = J/\kappa T$, where $\kappa$ and $T$ are the Boltzmann constant and temperature respectively.
-For convenience $T$ is considered in units of $J/\kappa$.
-It is well known that in three or higher dimensions the system of lattice spins undergoes a $2$nd order ferromagnetic-paramagnetic transition at critical temperature $T_c$.
-The order parameter for this transition is given by,
+For convenience $T$ is expressed in units of $J/\kappa$.
+The observables computed are mangetisation ($\vec{M}$), energy $E$, defined as,